Short Moral Stories For Kids In English For Storytelling Competition

-The extent to which we are influenced by stories can't be quantified.
-Almost every story entertains us and teaches us a valuable lesson.
+The extent to which we are influenced by moral stories can't be quantified.
+Almost any story can entertain us and teach us a valuable lesson and motivate, inspire and impart moral value.
+In this article we will look at some very short moral stories for kids, that are hopefully both motivational and inspirational.

-But, with every generation, the world changed, and people's lives became busier than ever before.
-And, while we grew up listening to moral stories and learning from them, we don't have the time to tell them to our children.
+The moral stories, first told many generations before, have the power to change our lives.
+For, they impart wisdom, teach us life lessons, and inspire us to follow the right path in life.
+But, with every generation, the world's changed, and people's lives became busier than ever before.
+And, while we grew up listening to moral storiesand learning from them, we don't have the time to tell them to our children.
 In fact, most of us don't even remember them.
 Because of our busy schedule, we expect our children to learn more from the Internet than from us.
 But, is it the right thing to do?

 To help you change the trend and bond with your child, here are a few moral stories that both you and your child can read together.
-Or, you can read them and narrate them later to your child over the weekend.
+Or, you can read them and narrate them to your child at your convenience.
+Also, for any storytelling competitions at school, you can choose one of these beautiful stories.

 The protagonist of this story is a young shepherd boy living in a village.
 Every day, the boy would take his flock of sheep to graze on a nearby hill.
 One day, while the sheep were grazing, the boy felt bored and decided to play a prank on the people of his village.
 “Wolf…Wolf!” he cried out as loud as he could.